BPH Symptoms: Is an enlarged prostate a problem for me?

 - Urgent urination – The sensation that you must urinate immediately.

-- Frequent urination – The feeling that you must urinate too frequently, usually less than two-hour intervals
+- Frequent urination – The feeling that you must urinate too frequently, usually in less than two-hour intervals

 - Nighttime Patterns – Increasing need to urinate at night, resulting in interrupted sleep.